• Skip to primary navigation

 How Long Does Vegetarian Lasagna Last In The Fridge?

-Any leftover Cast Iron Lasagna should last 3-4 days stored in an airtight container in the fridge.
+Any leftover vegetable lasagna should last 3-4 days stored in an airtight container in the refrigerator.

 • Vegetarian Mediterranean Pasta